Notes on alignment and control

 A broad overview of alignment and control for current day language models.

-• Alignment: designing systems that behave in accordance with human values, in the sense of helpful and reliable assistants.
+- Alignment: Designing systems that behave reliably and safely as we intend.
 Will also include model robustness in this category.

 There will be an implicit focus on scalable solutions to alignment and control: methods that are applicable to the largest and most capable future models that we may wish to deploy in real-world contexts.

-(a third category could be interpretability/understanding, which can (and frequently does) inform approaches to alignment and control)
+(a third category could be interpretability, which can (and frequently does) inform approaches to alignment and control)

 Alignment